Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 - Instead of passing a list of `entry_id`, I passed the number of records to extract (1000, 10000, 100000).
 - I did not use the Psycopg [dict_row](https://www.psycopg.org/psycopg3/docs/api/rows.html#psycopg.rows.dict_row) factory to exclude unnecessary data transformations.
-- The measured functions are synchronous, the original code was asynchronous.
+- the measured functions are synchronous, whereas the original code was asynchronous.
 - The test data was taken from production.

 Also, note:

 - I measured the execution time of the target Python function with all necessary data transformations, not just the Psycopg execution time.
-This is because the focus is on the speed of obtaining the desired result, not just "any" data from the database.
+This is because the focus is on the speed of achieving the desired result, not merely retrieving "any" data from the database.
 - I tried explicitly enabling the binary communication protocol with PostgreSQL, but the changes were negligible, so I don't mention this option further.
 - Before measuring, each measured function was executed once to warm up the database.
 - To measure each function, I made 100 runs and averaged the results.